Unmasking a High Sensation Seeking Highly Sensitive Person: The Reframing Ferry Ride

 And this is how most people view and deal with their own fearful, and therefore negative, emotions.
 Negative emotions are to be avoided and if they absolutely must be dealt with, they’re something to be controlled.
 Which is why, a lot of the time, people are “projecting”.

-As an aside, we do go through an exercise in HSP Trait Transformation™ that helps us identify when we’re projecting and when others are projecting onto us.
+As an aside, if you participate in an HSP Discussion Group one of the exercises helps identify when we’re projecting and when others are projecting onto us.
 This is helpful for HSPs because we need to know “what’s ours to deal with” and “what belongs to someone else”.
 Personally, I’ve found this incredibly helpful.

 But I digress - back to fear, emotions and how reframing can help us.
 In western culture, as a general observation, I’ve found that men are taught to negate their emotions, which can end up causing them to eventually explode by lashing out either verbally or physically, and women are taught to suppress, which ends up causing feelings of depression.